pdimens/harpy/Modules/imputation.md

 present in the input variant call file.
 Using the magic of Snakemake, Harpy will automatically iterate over these model parameters.

+!!!
+Filtering for biallelic contigs
+Since STITCH creates haplotype blocks from which it imputes genotypes, it will not work for contigs with no biallelic SNPs (obvious reasons), or contigs with a single biallelic SNP (need 2+ SNPs to create haplotype).
+Therefore, Harpy first identifies which contigs have at least 2 biallelic SNPs, then performs imputation on only those contigs.
+!!!

 ```mermaid
 graph LR
     B([split contigs])-->C([keep biallelic SNPs])